Rafae1CM/Rafae1CM/README.md

 <meta charset="UTF-8">

-# 👋 Olá, meu nome é Rafael!
+# 👋 Hello, my name is Rafael!

 I'm developer and I like to study programming more and more.